codeaprendiz/learn_devops/coding-tasks/task-005-nodejs-mongo-k8s-helm-scale/README.md

-Use Config Maps for environments vars | Use config maps for env vars | Done Use Secrets for passwords | Use secrets for passwords | Done Have declarative resource limits in pods | Define resource limits in pods | Done Use Helm to create template | Use helm charts for node and mongo | Done Use Load Balancer as Ingress | Use load balancer as ingress | Done Use Nginx/Treafik as Ingress if not Load Balancer |  |
+Use Config Maps for environments vars | Use config maps for env vars | Done Use Secrets for passwords | Use secrets for passwords | Done Have declarative resource limits in pods | Define resource limits in pods | Done MongoDB replicaset | Ensure that you are using mongodb replicaset for high availability | Done Persistence Volume Claim | Ensure that you are using persistent volume claim in k8s for the mongodb database | Done Use Helm to create template | Use helm charts for node and mongo | Done Use Load Balancer as Ingress | Use load balancer as ingress | Done Use Nginx/Treafik as Ingress if not Load Balancer |  |